Lesbian fashion: 1900s to 1910s

 In late Meiji era Japan, lovers Hiratsuka Raichō and Otake Kokichi openly wore mens clothing.
-During their year-long affair both wrote about wearing traditional men’s kimonos and men’s clogs.
-Kokichi is often described as wearing blue, a color traditionally used in men’s clothing.
+During their year-long affair both wrote about wearing traditional men's kimonos and men's clogs.
+Kokichi is often described as wearing blue, a color traditionally used in men's clothing.
 Japanese men of the time usually wore European style clothing, while women wore traditional clothing.
 The two were subverting both male and female clothing norms of the time.

+Though early lesbian fashion is not defined, it is assumed through interlinking common male and female fashion.
+In 1918, Vita Sackville-West, a woman newly discovering her sexuality, experimented with "the duality of her nature (in which the feminine and the masculine elements alternately preponderate)."
+Sackwille-West found herself indulging in commonly known men's closing like "Breeches and gaiters".

 1920s to 1930s (Interwar Period)

 In the 1920s, wealthy Parisian Lesbians frequented local cafes and often wore their hair short, and accessorized with monocles and pinned violets to their jackets.
 The trends of violets and monocles spread to Great Britain.
 The play The Captive by Edouard Bourdet featured a woman who was sent violets by her female lover.
 This play may have helped spread the trend of violets to the United States.

-Some women still preferred to wear men’s clothing to express themselves.
+Some women still preferred to wear men's clothing to express themselves.
 Una Troubridge was known for wearing high-collared shirts and top hats.
 Gertrude Stein was known to prioritize comfort and practicality in her clothing, and often appeared masculine, a trait often associated with modern butch lesbians.
+Many musicians during this time, called the "Jazz Age", were involved in the queer community.
 In her song "Prove It on Me Blues" Ma Rainey sung about wearing men's clothing and had an accompanying portrait made depicting herself in a suit and fedora.
+Gladys Bentley was another woman who made an impact on the queer movement and lesbian fashion during the Jazz Age.
+Her sense of style was one of the first outwardly seen crossdressing tendencies.
+In a 1933 review of her performance, journalist W.E.
+Thomas described Bentley as "A fat Black woman dressed in shirtwaist and skirt with her hair plastered back on her head".

 Sailor outfits and other nautical-inspired clothing had become a small trend after the First World War, with Chanel releasing a collection of sailor inspired outfits, but sailor outfits became most popular with gay and lesbian people.
 Sailing had been associated with queer culture for years, so many lesbians wore these outfits to openly express their sexual orientation in a playful and dramatic way.
 These outfits with striped vests, wide-leg pants, and bright berets, were often worn to parties and other events.
 French performer Suzy Solidor popularized the style in the Paris nightlife.
 She often performed in Cabarets wearing sailor outfits and singing sea shanties.
 In the United States, Mabel Hampton and other New York lesbians often wore sailor outfits as well.